miniApps and Flows values configuration

 3. In the settings window, click the + Add Input Field button.

-4. Select the extValue1 from the Input name 1 dropdown menu in the Input Fields section.
+4. Select the Input Field 1 from the dropdown menu in the Input Fields section.

-When more building blocks are added and more miniApps are connected, more information is elicited from callers and the dropdown list of possible Input Field values grows with the Output Fields value of the previous building blocks.
+You can add multiple Input Fields to drive the conversation depending on purposes.
+When more building blocks are added and more miniApps are connected, more information is elicited from callers, and the dropdown list of possible Input Field values grows with the Output Fields value of the previous building blocks.

 Now that the miniApps are configured, they can pass information to the callers, receive and read their answer, process it to be further used in the next building blocks, and create a conversation that you can test in an Orchestrator Chat.